Tryptophan: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Nature of Tryptophan

 Tryptophan is a necessary amino acid that can be found in foods like meat, seafood, dairy products, and eggs.
 Tryptophan is a big, polar, fragrant amino acid with an indole ring side chain.
 Its molecular weight is 204.23 g/mol.
 The pKa values for its carboxyl group and amino group are 2.38 and 9.39, respectively.
-Tryptophan must be obtained from food or supplements because it cannot be synthesized by the body.
+Tryptophan must be obtained from food or because it cannot be synthesized by the body.

 Seafood items.